Dental Implants – Frequently Asked Questions (FAQ)

 5. What is a Full Arch implant solution?

-A Full Arch treatment uses 4–6 implants per arch to support a fully fixed set of new teeth.
-Your treatment includes an exam, X-rays, all necessary extractions, sedation, and a fixed provisional restoration.
+A Full Arch treatment uses 4 to 6 implants per arch to support a fully fixed set of new teeth.
+Treatment includes an exam, X-rays, all necessary extractions, sedation, and a fixed provisional restoration.

 6. What is an Overdenture?

-An overdenture is a removable, snap-in denture secured by 2–4 implants per arch using Locator attachments.
+An overdenture is a removable, snap-in denture secured by 2 to 4 implants per arch using Locator attachments.
 It offers greater stability and retention than traditional dentures.

 7. What is All-on-4®?

 All-on-4® is a full-arch technique where four precisely placed implants support a complete set of fixed teeth.
-It provides same-day functionality for many patients and is similar to the Full Arch solution we offer.
+It provides same-day functionality for many patients and is similar to the Full Arch solution offered by Grand Mission Dentistry.

 8. Can dentures be converted into implants?